AdamMooers/upsilon/GUIDELINES.md

   synthesizes it incorrectly.
 * Do not use parameters that are calculated from other parameters (yosys will not parse them correctly).
 Use macros instead.
 * Simulate *every* module, even the trivial ones using Verilator.
-Do not write tests in Verilog.
+  Simulation must be simulatable with open-source software (Verilator is preferred, but Icarus Verilog and similar are fine).
 Put test code in the same directory as the Verilog module, unless the Verilog module is external.
 * Synthesize and verify large modules independently on hardware using the LiteX SoC generator.
 Put the generator source code (along with the hardware test driver) in the repository.
-* Write *only* synthesizable verilog (except for test shims, like commands to dump a trace), even for modules that will not be synthesized.
+* Write *only* synthesizable verilog (except for direct test-bench code), even for modules that will not be synthesized.
 * Dump traces using `.fst` format.
 * Use only one clock.
 * Only transition on the *positive edge* of the *system clock*.